open-ephys/ONI/source/api/liboni/liboni-example.rst

 manage the hardware at the specified host index using the specified driver.

 .. note:: Specifying a host index of -1 will open the default slot and is
-    useful in cases where there is only on piece of acquisition hardware in the host computer (e.g. a single PCIe card).
+    useful in cases where there is only one piece of acquisition hardware in the host computer (e.g. a single PCIe card).

-When multiple pieces of host hardware exist on a single host (e.g. multiple PCIe cards), a new context must be created and initialization to manage each one.
+When multiple pieces of host hardware exist on a single host (e.g. multiple PCIe cards), a new context must be created and initialized to manage each one.
 In some cases (e.g. multiple PCIe cards in a single computer), these contexts can be synchronized so that each host receiver board shares a common hardware clock and acquisition trigger (see :ref:`sync_ctx` for an example).